Magnetisation moment of a bounded 3D sample: asymptotic recovery from planar measurements on a large disk

-Finally, in Figure \ref{fig:m1m2_nsy}, we directly test the estimates of the net moment components when the magnetic field is contaminated by noise (with the noise model discussed above).
-We observe the persistence of the estimates for the tangential net moment components $m_{1}$, $m_{2}$, even though higher-order estimates perform worse.
-The situation is different for the estimates for the normal component $m_{3}$ in that the estimates of any order clearly have a growing trend with the increase of $A$, see Figure (\ref{fig:m3_nsy}).
-This is deemed to be due to the presence of the factor $A$ in all estimates (\ref{eq:fin_estim_m3_ord2}), (\ref{eq:fin_estim_m3_ord3}), (\ref{eq:fin_estim_m3_ord4}) resulting in the noise amplification for large $A$.
-The issue, however, can be dealt with.
-One of possible remedies is demonstrated in Figure (\ref{fig:m3_nsy_corr}).
-There, a simple $11$-point linear backward regression was used: namely, for each fixed value $A$, $11$ (nearest) points with smaller values of $A$ (hence lying within the same original measurement disk $D_{A}$) were used to establish and substract a linear trend in $A$.
+Finally, in Figures \ref{fig:m1m2_nsy}--\ref{fig:m3_nsy}, we directly test the estimates of the net moment components when the magnetic field is contaminated by noise (with the noise model described above).
+We observe the persistence of the lower-order estimates for the net moment components whereas the higher-order estimates clearly perform significantly worse.

 Let us now briefly comment on the fact that we chose to illustrate the results on a magnetisation distribution with a singular support.
 Besides its simplicity, this choice is physically motivated as any magnetisation can be thought of a combination of dipole sources.
 From mathematical (numerical) viewpoint, a magnetic field produced by continuous magnetisation distribution is given by the integral whose numerical approximation (quadrature rule) is nothing but a weighted sum of dipoles.
-Consequently, we do not expect results for continuous magnetisation distributions to be of any drastical difference.
-On the other hand, this highlights the applicability of our methodology to the magnetisations that could be much more singular than square-integrable functions.
+Consequently, we do not expect results for continuous magnetisation distributions to be of any drastic difference.
+On the other hand, this highlights the applicability of our methodology to the magnetisations that could be much more singular than smooth or square-integrable functions.